Shashwat-nitj/OnlineClassAutomation/README.md

 3. **Sit Back and Chill!** You can run the software, minimize the new chrome window opened and use the rest of your system (You can even open a new tab in the running chrome window to do work, but it is not advised).</br>
 4. **You will know, Jon Snow!** You are kept notified of steps taken by the program through windows notification.</br>
 5. **We have the evidence!** All actions of the program (Joining, Leaving, Initializing Portals, Signing in, etc.) are recorded in the python output screen, which can be saved for record.</br>
 6. **Better Late then Never!** If you can run the program after several classes, present and upcoming classes will be considered by the algorithm.
+7. **In case of hang, Switch Off/Switch On Always Works!** Previous feature also implies that, in case of error, rerunning the software can / will resolve the error.